praiskup/ansible-role-fix-root-ssh/README.md

 security measure.
 This Ansible role reverts back the changes in cloud-init configuration, same as the changes in root's authorized\_keys file.

-Btw, if you hate the error message:
+Btw, if you hate the error messages:

     Please login as the user "centos" rather than the user "root".
+    Please login as the user "fedora" rather than the user "root" Please login as the user "cloud-user" rather than the user "root".

 Then you'll probably love this role.